MA Part C Reopenings

 Reopening Reason Categories:

-- New and Material Evidence — documentation that was not previously available and considered during the decision making process that could possibly result in a different decision)
+- New and Material Evidence — documentation that was not previously available or known during thedecision making process that could possibly result in a different decision.

-- Clerical Error — includes such human and mechanical errors as mathematical or computational mistakes, inaccurate coding and computer errors.
+- Clerical Error — includes such human and mechanical errors as mathematical or computational mistakes, inaccurate coding and computer errors, inaccurate data entry, and denial of claims as duplicates.

-Reopening requests made by a party member, member has authorized representative, or a non-contracted care provider, must be:
+Reopening requests made by a member, member’s authorized representative, or a non-contracted care provider, must be:

 - Clearly stated;